Access the Series: Enrolling now in The Estate Registry. →

 The Strategy:

-The process begins not on the stove, but in a 450°F oven.
-By roasting heavy beef shanks alongside skin-on white onions, whole garlic heads, fresh ginger, and turmeric, you force a rapid Maillard reaction.
-This aggressive caramelization process transforms the natural sugars and proteins, unlocking a deep, intensely savory umami profile that simply cannot be achieved through boiling raw bones alone.
+It all begins in a hot oven, not on the stovetop.
+Roasting heavy beef shanks alongside skin-on onions, whole garlic heads, fresh ginger, and turmeric at 450°F forces their natural sugars to caramelize.
+This deep browning unlocks an intense, savory richness that simply cannot be achieved by boiling raw bones alone.

 Thick beef shanks, halved white onions, whole heads of garlic, and rough-cut raw ginger glistening with olive oil on a heavy baking sheet